Pavel Zářecký

 Pavel Zářecký (born 21 April 1940) is a Czech politician and lawyer.
 He's the former Chairman of the Legislative Council.

 Early life

 Zářecký is a graduate of the Charles University in Prague.
 He's married and has one daughter.
-In 1966-1969 he was a member of the Communist Party of Czechoslovakia.
+From 1966 to 1969, he was a member of the Communist Party of Czechoslovakia.

 Chairman of the Legislative Council

 He is very close to the Czech Social Democratic Party and served in the cabinet of then-Prime Minister Jiří Paroubek in the same position he had held since 30 November 2009.